 HCG receives the pregnancy hormone moniker because in expectant mothers, it aids in maintaining the pregnancy by supporting the uterine lining.
 However, it is also used for fertility treatment in both sexes, and in men it can either increase testosterone levels or bring low testosterone levels back within normal range.

 It should additionally increase sperm production for men trying to sire offspring.
-Sperm levels should rise within three months of commencing HCG treatment.
+Sperm levels should rise within three months of commencing HCG therapy.
 HCG also boosts male libido and lessens the possibility of erectile dysfunction.

-Furthermore, for men who have used anabolic steroids for a long time resulting in testosterone loss, HCG treatment can restore testosterone levels.
+Furthermore, for men who have used anabolic steroids for a long time resulting in testosterone loss, HCG injections can restore testosterone levels.
 Adolescent males suffering from sexual abnormalities, including undescended testicles, may also benefit from this kind of hormone treatment.

 Patients must inject themselves with HCG, either into the muscle or skin.
 Because HCG is a natural hormone, it generally has few side effects, and those that do occur are generally mild and either disappear within a few weeks or reverse themselves with a change in dosage.
-Such side effects include:
+HCG injection side effects include:

 Some patients may experience cold-like symptoms.
 In addition, some men may find their breasts enlarging, a condition known as gynecomastia.